matomo-org/developer-documentation/docs/mvc-in-piwik.md

 ## Piwik APIs (Models)

-Piwik APIs serve two purposes: they serve the data used in views and they [automatically expose plugin functionality through a REST API](#).
+Piwik APIs serve two purposes: they serve the data used in views and they [automatically expose plugin functionality through a HTTP API](#).

 In this guide, we discuss the first purpose.

 ### About API Classes

 Plugins provide APIs by defining a class named API that derives from [Piwik\Plugins\API](#).
-Every public method that does not have the `@ignore` annotation is exposed as part of Piwik's [Reporting REST API](#).
+Every public method that does not have the `@ignore` annotation is exposed as part of Piwik's [Reporting HTTP API](#).

 All APIs are singletons.
 To access API methods programatically the [Singleton::getInstance](#) method must be called first: